 The Aksumite king converted to Christianity in 325 CE — after the king of Armenia, in the Caucasus, but a hundred years before the Roman emperor — and from this time onward the symbol of the cross appears on their coins.
 Today at least half of the population of Ethiopia are Christians.
 The Ethiopian church follows the Coptic liturgy, first developed in Alexandria in Egypt in the first century CE.
 Yet links to the Arabian peninsula have remained strong.
 In the sixteenth-century, Ethiopia exported coffee to Yemen from where it was sent on to the fashionable coffee shops which were springing up all over the Ottoman Empire.
 [Read more: “Coffee and croissants“]

-Yet the Berbers would soon reassert themselves.
-In the early eighth century, when the Arab armies continued their expansion into the Iberian peninsula, many Berbers went with them, and together they established a capital in Córdoba in the province they were to call Al-Andalus.
+The Berbers would soon reassert themselves.
+In the early eighth century, when the Arab armies continued their expansion into the Iberian peninsula, many Berbers went with them.
+Together they established a capital in Córdoba in the province they were to call Al-Andalus.
 Some groups of Berbers also went southward on a mission to convert pagans living in what today is Mauritania and Ghana.
-In general, the Berbers seem to have taken Islam very seriously indeed, and in the eleventh- and twelfth-centuries two revivalist movements arose among them led by leaders who declared themselves disgusted by the lack of religious zeal among their fellow Muslims.
+In general, the Berbers seem to have taken Islam very seriously indeed.
+In the eleventh- and twelfth-centuries two revivalist movements arose among them led by leaders who declared themselves disgusted by the lack of religious zeal among their fellow Muslims.
 [Read more: “The Arabs in Spain“]

 When the historian Ibn Khaldun sat down to write a history of the Berber people, he started reflecting on the nature of politics and on the curious way in which powers tend to rise and fall.
 [Read more: “Ibn Khaldun and the role of asabiyyah“] It was what he called asabiyyah — “group solidarity” — which made all the difference, Ibn Khaldun concluded.
 The Berbers had initially had a lot of asabiyyah — they had grown strong in the harsh conditions of the desert since they had to stay united in order to survive.
 But once they had come to power they moved into the cities and begun indulging in luxuries.
 Soon they grew weak and started fighting with each other.
 Ibn Khaldun saw a general principle here.
 After five generations, he concluded, each new regime is ready to be overthrown by a successor.
 Ibn Khaldun’s account of Berber history and the nature of politics, known as the Muqaddimah, written in Cairo in 1377, is sometimes considered as the world’s first work on political sociology.

-The Saharan desert is certainly a harsh environment in which to survive, but nomadic peoples have made a living here since the earliest times, and the desert did not for that reason constitute an impenetrable divide.
+The Saharan desert is certainly a harsh environment in which to survive, but nomadic peoples have made a living here since the earliest times.
+For that reason, the desert does not constitute an impenetrable divide.
 In some ways it operated more like a bridge which connected different parts of Africa than as a wall which separated them.
-This is why the common division between“North Africa” and “Sub-Saharan Africa” should be questioned.
+This is why the division commonly made between“North Africa” and “Sub-Saharan Africa” should be questioned.

-The Berbers, we said, traded across the Saharan desert, and their partners were often the people of the empire of Mali, founded in the thirteenth-century CE.
-Since much of Mali then as now consists of sand, agriculture should really have been impossible here and we would consequently not expect there to be many settled communities.
+The Berbers, we said, traded across the Saharan desert.
+Their partners were often the people of the empire of Mali, founded in the thirteenth-century CE.
+Since much of Mali then as now consists of sand, agriculture should really have been impossible here.
+We would consequently not expect there to be many settled communities.
 Yet the presence of the river Niger changes that calculation.
 Much of the rain that falls in the highlands of today’s Guinea, a country on Africa’s Atlantic coast, flows not westward into the Atlantic but instead north and eastward, straight into the Sahara.
 Here the water runs through today’s Mali and Niger, and eventually into the Atlantic in Nigeria, where it forms a vast delta.
-Curiously, the Niger river forms another delta — an inland delta, right in the deserts of Mali.
+Yet, the Niger river forms also another delta — an inland delta, right in the deserts of Mali.
 In this delta landscape there has been enough water to make settled agriculture possible.
 Planting rice at the beginning of the rainy season in June and July, the farmers of Mali would harvest the crop in December by means of canoes.

 The founder of the empire, Sundiata Keita, was not only a ruthless military leader but also by all accounts a wise politician.
 In 1235, at a meeting of notables, a constitution was adopted, known as the Kouroukan fouga, which gave the empire a legal system and a decentralized, federal, political structure.
 Women were protected by law and were given a role in politics, and guilds of craftsmen were granted monopolies on crafts such as the smelting of metals, woodworking and tanning.
 There were guilds of djeli too, “masters of speech,” who were responsible for recording the history of the empire.